Reuben-Brewer/Phidgets1xEncoderENC1000_ReubenPython2and3Class/README.md

 ########################### Python module installation instructions, all OS's

+Phidgets1xEncoderENC1000_ReubenPython2and3Class, ListOfModuleDependencies: ['future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'Phidget22']

+Phidgets1xEncoderENC1000_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['future.builtins', 'MyPrint_ReubenPython2and3Class']

+Phidgets1xEncoderENC1000_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins', 'numpy']

+Phidgets1xEncoderENC1000_ReubenPython2and3Class, ListOfModuleDependencies_All: ['future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy', 'Phidget22']

 https://pypi.org/project/Phidget22/#files

 To install the Python module using pip:

 pip install Phidget22       (with "sudo" if on Linux/Raspberry Pi)

 To install the Python module from the downloaded .tar.gz file, enter downloaded folder and type "python setup.py install"